 In October of 2018, the Supreme Court of Virginia held, for the first time, that an employer "owed legal duty of care to employer's daughter, actionable in negligence."
 In Quisenberry, Plaintiff (who was the daughter of a longshoreman), was diagnosed with malignant pleural mesothelioma in 2013 and succumbed to the illness three years later.
-The Federal Court in the Eastern District of Virginia certified a question to Virginia Supreme Court because Virginia Law was previously unsettled on the existence and scope of an employer's duty to the family member of an employee.
+The Federal Court in the Eastern District of Virginia certified a question to Virginia Supreme Court because Virginia Law was previously unsettled on the existence and scope of an employee.

 The Court relied on several distinct points in determining there was indeed a duty owed by an employer to the daughter of an employee.
 First, it concluded that "[t]he pleadings support a 'recognizable risk of harm' to a class of persons 'within a given area of danger' of defendant's conduct, including Wanda [the daughter] and the class of persons similarly situated."
-Second, the court rejected an argument from the shipyard that "no duty can lie because asbestos dust traveled on the backs of employees," holding that this argument was simply a "distinction without a difference." days of the daughter of the backs of employees, and the difference."
+Second, the court rejected an argument from the shipyard that "no duty can lie because asbestos dust traveled on the backs of employees," holding that this argument was simply a "distinction without a difference."

 Finally, the Court attempted to soften the novel nature of its holding by claiming "[t]his case relies on an existing duty of care, firmly established in Virginia law and well-rooted in common law, establishing liability to those members of a class of persons facing a recognizable risk of harm from one's conduct."
 Nevertheless, for the first time, the highest Court in Virginia has recognized the existence of a take-home duty so long as the plaintiff alleging the breach of the duty is part of an employee's family.